mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

  ====================================================================

  ```
- Here we are only interested in the isotropic values for the hydrogen ions
+ Here we are only interested in the isotropic values for the hydrogen atoms

 You may also find this information (as well as extra detail) in the file `ethanol.magres`, which contains tables such as